 \subsection{Detection Strategies}

-Many works such that\cite{Ilyas_Bugs} stated that classifiers try to use any possible activations in order to maximize (distributional) accuracy, even those activations related to incomprehensible features to humans.
+Many works such that \cite{Ilyas_Bugs} stated that classifiers try to use any possible activations in order to maximize distributional accuracy, even those activations related to incomprehensible features to humans.
 As a result, the adversarial attacks try to exploit the existence of the non-robust features learned by different architectures.
-As a result, many works rely on the input images themselves in order to identify and remove those non-robust features, to mitigate any adversarial attack.
+Consequently, many existing defenses focus on modifying the input images to suppress or remove such non-robust features in order to improve robustness against adversarial attacks.

-CausAdv tries to solve such an issue by performing causal learning process, which shows that the causal robust features learned play a crucial role for distinguishing natural samples from adversarial ones.
-In addition, we will show that statistical analysis of the CI distributions of adversarial samples and clean samples is very useful.
-Thus, we rely on different analysis strategies on the CI vectors to detect adversarial from clean samples, without any modification of the input images.
+In contrast, CausAdv addresses this challenge through a causal learning framework, which emphasizes the extraction of causally robust features, those that are more stable under distributional shifts and adversarial perturbations.
+Our results demonstrate that these features are instrumental in distinguishing natural from adversarial examples.
+Furthermore, we show that statistical analysis of the Counterfactual Information (CI) distributions for clean and adversarial samples offers meaningful and discriminative patterns for detection.

+Importantly, our approach relies solely on statistically analyzing the CI vectors, and employs a range of strategies to detect adversarial instances, without any modification of the input images.

-After defining causal and non-causal filters, which represent the main concepts of our causal view on robustness, we define in the following the main strategies for detecting if an input image $x$ is an adversarial or it is natural, based on analyzing its causal ($F_{W}^{x\mapsto \varphi}$) and and non-causal filters ($F_{Z}^{x\mapsto\varphi}$).
+After defining causal and non-causal filters, which represent the main concepts of our causal view on robustness, in the following, we define four main strategies for detecting whether an input image $x$ is an adversarial or it is natural, based on analyzing its causal ($F_{W}^{x\mapsto \varphi}$) and and non-causal filters ($F_{Z}^{x\mapsto\varphi}$).

 \textbf{Strategy 1: Causal Features Existence}: We consider an input image $x$ predicted as $\varphi$ adversarial if $F_{W}^{x\mapsto \varphi}=\emptyset$, or instead: $|F_{W}^{x\mapsto \varphi}|<=n$, where $n$ is a small natural number, which means that $x$ has no causal features, or at most has a very few number of causal features, or in other words all the CI are equal or less than zero.